anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

    * - sec.sys.014
      - Access
-     - The Platform **should** use Linux Security Modules such as SELinux to control access to resources.
+     - The Platform **should** use Linux Security Modules such as SELinux to control access to resources
      -
    * - sec.sys.020
      - Access
-     - The Cloud Infrastructure architecture **should** rely on Zero Trust principles to build a secure by design environment.
+     - The Cloud Infrastructure architecture **should** rely on Zero Trust principles to build a secure by design environment
      - Zero Trust Architecture (ZTA) described in NIST SP 800-207

 Confidentiality and Integrity Recommendations